spikeydragoon/Cross-Ark-Chat/README.md

 This program uses pure Rcon so it can be ran from anywhere however for best performance i would run it from the same pc that is hosting your Ark servers.

-Since this program uses Rcon i did add in some rcon commands in the discord version however some are buggy and i am working to get those resolved.
+Since this program uses Rcon i did add in some rcon commands in the discord version.

 This is what chat looks like depending on your settings.
 ```